zhooda/zlang-interpreter/README.md

 ### Installation

-_Clone the repository or checkout with subversion to get a copy of almost-blockchain-two_
+_Clone the repository or checkout with subversion to get a copy of zlang-interpreter_

 <details open>
 <summary><b>Linux/macOS</b></summary>